MohakGangwani/Movie-Recommender-System/README.md

 1. **Data Preprocessing**:
    - Utilized the TMDB dataset from Kaggle, which includes rich metadata on movies.
    - Cleaned and preprocessed data to handle missing values, duplicates, and inconsistencies.
+   - Parallelized preprocessing tasks using Pandarallel for improved efficiency.

 2. **Feature Engineering**:
    - Extracted relevant features such as genres, keywords, and cast information.
    - Employed natural language processing (NLP) techniques to process textual data.
+   - Employed SpaCy for advanced text cleaning.

 3. **Similarity Calculation**:
    - Implemented K-Nearest Neighbors (KNN) and TF-IDF vectorization to measure the closeness of movie features.